 Secure access with WireGuard

 As already mentioned in the intro, this might be a bit paranoid, but I just want to lock down the server as much as possible to not have to deal with any malicious actors.
 I go for a defense-in-depth approach of locking down everything that I don’t need publicly, and the control plane is one important part here.
 Hence the Kubernetes API (port 6443) and Talos API (port 50000) are never exposed publicly.
 Instead, I set up a WireGuard tunnel using wireproxy, a userspace WireGuard client that requires no root privileges and no kernel module.
 (Why wireproxy?
-I want to be able to set this up with a single command (post-deploy.sh for now) without any “sudo” access on my local machine. wg-quick needs kernel/sudo access.
+I want to be able to set this up with a single command without any “sudo” access on my local machine. wg-quick needs kernel/sudo access.
 Wireproxy keeps it all in userspace.
 And as the traffic I send over the tunnel is negligibly small, I don’t see a relevant performance downside.)

 Terraform generates a .wireproxy.conf and starts it automatically: